rubberduck-vba/examples/SecureADODB/README.md

 When working with an `IUnitOfWork`, best practices would be:

  - **DO** hold the object reference in a `With` block. (e.g. `With New UnitOfWork.FromConnectionString(...)`)
- - **DO** have an `On Error` statement before the `With` block, to handle any errors.
+ - **DO** have an active `On Error` statement to graciously handle any errors.
  - **DO** commit or rollback the transaction explicitly in the scope that owns the `IUnitOfWork` object.
- - **AVOID** passing `IUnitOfWork` as a parameter to another procedure.
+ - **AVOID** passing `IUnitOfWork` as a parameter to another object or procedure.
+ - **AVOID** accidentally re-entering a `With` block from an error-handling subroutine (i.e. avoid `Resume` or `Resume Next`).
+If there was an error, execution jumped out of the `With` block that held the references, and the transaction is rolled back and the connection is closed.
+There's nothing left to clean up.

-The scope that creates the `IUnitOfWork` is responsible for knowing what to do with the transaction: we absolutely will be calling other code, but that other code very likely only needs the `IDbCommand` interface, not the whole transaction.
+The scope that creates the `IUnitOfWork` is responsible for knowing what to do with the transaction it encapsulates: we absolutely will be calling other code, but that other code very likely only needs the `IDbCommand` interface, not the whole transaction.

 A unit of work can only be committed or rolled back (one of) *once*: keep that responsibility in the scope that owns the `IUnitOfWork`.